Jeu de Paume (museum): Present

 In 1991, the Jeu de Paume reopened as "France's first national gallery of contemporary art", with an exhibition devoted to Jean Dubuffet.
 Subsequent retrospectives were dedicated to international artists such as Marcel Broodthaers (1991), Robert Gober (1991), Ellsworth Kelly (1992), Helio Oiticica (1992), and Eva Hesse (1993).
 In 1999, the museum chose American architect Richard Meier as the subject of its first-ever architectural exhibition.

 In 2004, Galerie Nationale du Jeu de Paume, Centre National de la Photographie and Patrimoine Photographique merged to form the Association de Préfiguration for the Etablissement Public (EPIC) Jeu de Paume.
 It has since developed into a centre for modern and postmodern photography and media, mounting survey exhibitions on Ed Ruscha (2006), Cindy Sherman (2006), Martin Parr (2009), William Kentridge (2010), Claude Cahun (2011), Lorna Simpson (2013), Valérie Jouve (2015) among others.
 In 2016, it received the anthological solo exhibition of contemporary photograph Helena Almeida.

 On 27 April 2005, a plaque honoring the work of Rose Valland to catalogue looted art during the Nazi occupation was placed on the south wall of the Jeu de Paume.

-On 1 December 2018 the museum was torched in politically related mob violence as the Tuileries Gardens were stormed by protestors.
+On 1 December 2018 the museum was caught up in politically related mob violence as the Tuileries Gardens were stormed by "yellow vest" protestors, with windows broken and a car burned nearby.

 Today, the Jeu de Paume is subsidised by the French Ministry of Culture and Communication.
 Attendance increased from 200,000 visitors in 2006 to over 320,000 visitors in 2008.

 In popular culture

 The museum's wartime history has been depicted, heavily fictionalized, several times on film.
 In John Frankenheimer's 1964 film The Train, starring Burt Lancaster and Jeanne Moreau, Rose Valland is represented as Mademoiselle Villard, played by Suzanne Flon.
 In George Clooney's 2014 film The Monuments Men, Valland is represented as Claire Simone, played by Cate Blanchett.
 In Anatole Litvak's 1967 film The Night of the Generals, Peter O'Toole's character General Tanz visits the museum and is transfixed by a self-portrait of Vincent van Gogh, referenced as "Vincent In Flames".

 In Sara Houghteling's novel Pictures at an Exhibition (2009), the character of Rose Clément is based on Rose Valland.
+In Ruth Reichl's novel The Paris Novel (2024), Rose Valland's war efforts are mentioned several times.